SimonHarte/SpartanGrid/README.md

 - Integrate `spartan.less` in your project
 - Use the [API mixin(s)](#grid-setup) to set up your grid

+> Spartan will not generate any CSS until you use the setup API, so you can include `spartan.less` as a library.

 ### Just want to fiddle around?

 - Download Spartan